 So to recognize the type of fractality dictated by the Langlands program, we inspect the graph of $F^{(-1)}(t)$ looking for features related to the toy fractality law-but we allow these features to appear at different heights.
-(We return to this theme and show some plots in Section "The honest fractality law..." on p.
-60.)
+(We return to this theme and show some plots in the section on p.
+70.)